Employment and employee benefits in Hong Kong: overview

 Automatic transfer of employees

-Are terminated by the seller on grounds of redundancy.
+Is dismissed by the seller (that is, on grounds of redundancy).

 Protection against dismissal